MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/cost-management-improvement.md

 ## Changes in risk

-**Budget control:** There is an inherent risk that self-service capabilities result in excessive and unexpected costs on the new platform.
+**Budget control:** There's an inherent risk that self-service capabilities result in excessive and unexpected costs on the new platform.
 Governance processes to monitor costs and mitigate ongoing cost risks must be in place to ensure continued alignment with the planned budget.

 This business risk can be expanded into a few technical risks:

 - There's a risk of actual costs exceeding the plan.
 - Business conditions change.
 When they do, there are cases when a business function needs to consume more cloud services than expected, which leads to spending anomalies.
 There's a risk that these added costs are considered overages as opposed to a required adjustment to the plan.
 If successful, the Canadian experiment should help remediate this risk.
-- There is a risk of systems being overprovisioned, which results in excess spending.
+- There's a risk of systems being overprovisioned, which results in excess spending.

 ## Changes to the policy statements

 The following changes to policy help remediate the new risks and guide implementation.

-- On a weekly basis, all cloud costs should be monitored against plan by the cloud governance team.
+- On a weekly basis, the cloud governance team should monitor cloud costs against plan.
 Monthly, share the reported deviations between cloud costs and plan with IT leadership and finance.
-Cloud costs and plan updates should be reviewed with IT leadership and finance monthly.
+Review cloud costs and plan updates with IT leadership and finance monthly.
-- Costs must be allocated to a business function for accountability purposes.
+- Allocate costs to a business function for accountability purposes.
-- Cloud assets should be continually monitored for optimization opportunities.
+- Continually monitor cloud assets for optimization opportunities.
 - Cloud governance tooling must limit asset sizing options to an approved list of configurations.
 The tooling must ensure that all assets are discoverable and tracked by the cost monitoring solution.
 - During deployment planning, document the required cloud resources that are associated with the hosting of production workloads.
 This documentation helps refine budgets and prepare other automation tools to prevent the use of more expensive options.
 During this process, consider different discounting tools offered by the cloud provider, such as Azure Reserved VM Instances or license cost reductions.
 - All application owners are required to attend training on practices for optimizing workloads to better control cloud costs.